wavefrontHQ/docs/pages/doc/tracing_faq.md

 ---
 This page has some special tips to help you instrument your applications and send trace data to Wavefront.

-## How do I send custom span level RED metrics using a Wavefront sender SDK?
+## How do I send custom span level RED metrics using a Wavefront Sender SDK?

 For details on how to send span-level RED metrics using a custom tracing port, see [Instrument Your Application with Wavefront Sender SDKs](tracing_instrumenting_frameworks.html#instrument-your-application-with-wavefront-sender-sdks).